squaresurf/ml-playground/README.md

 # ml-playground
-This is a repo to share explorations into the world of machine learning.
+This is a repo to share my explorations into the world of machine learning.